 I got Graham Thomas because of a beautiful picture of cascading yellow roses on a castle wall.
 Yellow roses make me happy.
 We planted it next to the patio – it gets a lot of sun but the soil is poor and shallow on top of the foundation of the house.
 Nevertheless it has settled and grown into a strong, healthy plant, rewarding us with flawless, large flowers combining rich, yellow blooms and light, sweet fragrance.

 A lovely David Austin Rose that is strong and healthy like the ancient mariners!
 What I like about this rose is that the color of the flower changes as the bud opens up.
-The bud starts with a pale pink color.
-Then suddenly it opens up to a surprising, pretty lavender like pink!
+The bud starts white with just a hint of pink.
+Then suddenly it opens up to a surprising, pretty lavender!
 It’s large, elegant flowers and pure pink color make it look like a queen in my book.
 It is supposed to have strong fragrance after a couple of years.
 I’ll be waiting!
+Their flowers don’t stay on the stem for long – the pedals turn white and then fall gracefully to the ground, which reminds me of the falling cherry blossoms and time passing us by.